Localization and topological transitions in generalized non-Hermitian SSH models: Model

-The hopping amplitude $t_{1}$ is set to be site dependent, i.e.
+The hopping amplitude $t_{1,n}$ is set to be site dependent, i.e.

-with the strength $V$. $\beta $ is an irrational number which is used to characterize the quasiperiodicity.
-It usually takes the inverse of golden ratio [$\beta =(\sqrt{5}-1)/2$]. $\alpha$ characterizes the non-Hermiticity of the quasiperiodic potential.
-The quasiperiodic term $ t_{1,n}$ acts as the disorders and induces localizations of the states.
+with the strength $V$. $\alpha $ depicts the non-Hermiticity of the quasiperiodic hopping. $\beta $ is an irrational number which is used to characterize the quasiperiodicity.
+The irrational number is usually taken by the value of the inverse of golden ratio [$\beta =(\sqrt{5}-1)/2$] which in practice approximated by rational numbers $\beta =F_{n}/F_{n+1}$ with the $n$th Fibonacci number $F_{n}$.
+The $ n$th Fibonacci number $F_{n}=F_{n-1}+F_{n-2}$ and the $1$th and $2$th Fibonacci numbers are assumed to be $F_{1}=1$ and $F_{2}=1$ respectively.
+In numerical simulations, a finite (yet arbitrarily large) number of lattice sites $L=F_{n+1}$ is assumed usually to eliminate the domain wall of the PBC and to reduce the finite-size effects.
+The quasiperiodic term $t_{1,n} $ acts as the disorders and induces localizations of the states.

-It should emphasize that the setting of $t_1=t_{1,n}$ is not special since the $t_1$, $t_2$ and $t_3$ are equivalent and the quasiperiodicity can be set to any of the terms.
+It should be emphasized that $t_{1,n}$, $t_2$ and $t_3$ are equivalent and the quasiperiodicity can be set to any of the terms.
 The reason is the model in Fig. \ref{Non Hermitian SSH model} (a) is equivalent to the two-leg ladder model [pictorially shown in Fig. \ref{Non Hermitian SSH model} (b)].
-The model remains unchanged when exchanging $t_{2}$ and $t_{3}$ terms.
-Exchanging $t_{1}$ and $t_{2}$ terms, the AB lattice of the model becomes merely the BA lattice which corresponds to relabeling $b_{n}\rightarrow b_{n+1}$.
+Exchanging $ t_{1,n}$ and $t_{2}$ terms, the AB lattice of the model becomes merely the BA lattice which corresponds to relabeling $b_{n}\rightarrow b_{n+1}$.
+Similarly, the model remains unchanged when exchanging $t_{2}$ and $t_{3}$ terms.

-The introduction of parameters $\gamma _{2}$ and $\gamma _{3}$ do not lose the universality since the asymmetry of hopping $t_{2}\pm \gamma _{2}= \bar{t}_{2}e^{\pm \phi _{2}}$ and $t_{3}\pm \gamma _{3}=\bar{t}_{3}e^{\pm \phi _{3}}$ can be shifted from one term to another with the similarity transformation under the open boundary condition (OBC) \cite{Han_2021}.
+The introduction of parameters $\gamma _{2}$ and $\gamma _{3}$ do not lose the universality since the asymmetry of hopping $t_{2}\pm \gamma _{2} = \tau_{\pm} = \bar{t} _{2}e^{\pm \phi _{2}}$ and $t_{3}\pm \gamma _{3}=\bar{t}_{3}e^{\pm \phi _{3}} $ can be shifted from one term to another with the similarity transformations under the open boundary condition (OBC) \cite{Han_2021}.
 After the similarity transformations, we obtain the equivalent models.
 For example, under the OBC, the Hamiltonian of this model in Eq. (\ref{the non-Hermitian SSH model_real}) can be transformed into

 by the similarity transformation $\hat{h}=S_{1}^{-1}hS_{1}$ and $\hat{\Psi} =S_{1}^{-1}\Psi $ with